compsci201/compsci201.github.io/huffman/3-compression.md

 ###Header Information:

-There are two header types, specified by `STORE_COUNTS` and `STORE_TREE`.
-These are both magic numbers in the `IHuffConstants` interface.
-In uncompression, this number will tell you how to reconstruct the Huffman tree from the header information.
+For this assignment, you will make two headers, a frequency header and a tree header.
+To differentiate between those two, you need to write a number at the beginning of the file to signify this: hence, the two magic numbers.
+These are 'STORE_COUNTS' and 'STORE_TREE', which are constants defined in the IHuffConstants interface.

+Implement these in two different classes - you should write a SimpleHuffProcessor class that uses count headers, and a TreeHuffProcessor class that uses tree headers.

 **You will need to implement both SCF and the tree header.**